MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-833-database-engine-error.md

 1. You can also use facilities like [Storport ETW logging](/archive/blogs/ntdebugging/storport-etw-logging-to-measure-requests-made-to-a-disk-unit) to measure the latency of requests that're made to a disk unit.
 Another similar disk I/O troubleshooting kit is available as a built-in profile of [Windows Performance Recorder](/windows-hardware/test/wpt/introduction-to-wpr).
 1. Monitor [sys.dm_io_virtual_file_stats](../system-dynamic-management-views/sys-dm-io-virtual-file-stats-transact-sql.md) and choose the appropriate storage tier and IOPS for your storage throughput.

-For a guided walk-through for diagnosing and troubleshooting SQL Server performance issues that occur because of I/O issues, see [Troubleshoot slow SQL Server performance caused by I/O issues](/troubleshoot/sql/performance/troubleshoot-sql-io-performance)
+For a guided walk-through for diagnosing and troubleshooting SQL Server performance issues that occur because of I/O issues, see [Troubleshoot slow SQL Server performance caused by I/O issues](/troubleshoot/sql/performance/troubleshoot-sql-io-performance).

-## More Information
+## More information

 ### Stuck I/O and Stalled I/O